-You may or may not have heard of it: the 7 PM rule.
+You may or may not have heard of it.
+The 7 PM rule.
 This extremely convenient touch of Interrail magic makes traveling over-night so much more appealing.
 If you have bought, or going to buy, an Interrail pass that is valid for a certain amount of non-consecutive days you probably want to use those travel days to their fullest.
 However, if you want to travel a great distance you are mostly bound to travel on multiple days, thereby quickly reducing your travel days.
-Now if you want to be precious with your travel days, be sure to understand the 7 PM rule to it’s fullest – as it is quite complicating!
+Now if you want to be precious with your travel days, be sure to understand the 7 PM rule to it’s fullest – as it is quite complicated!

 As of 2020 the 7 PM rule is no longer in place.
 So read below for the improved version!

 With the 7 PM rule you were allowed to travel over-night while using only a single travel day.
 If you boarded any train, that departed after 19:00 and arrived after 04:00, you only had to write down the day of arrival .
 This was really useful if you had an Interrail or Eurail pass with a certain amount of travel days within a period.